-Watch her amazing performance below: more >>
+Watch this awesome performance of a Samoan hymn below: more >>

 Carrie Underwood opened up about being an outspoken Christian in the music industry this week amidst the release of her new faith-filled single, "Something In The Water."